sepp2k/TeSSLa-mirror/README.md

 For detailed usage information, take a look at the following help text.
 ```
-tessla 1.2.1
+tessla 1.2.2
 Usage: tessla [interpreter|compile-core|doc|compile|instrumenter] [options] <args>...

 Compile Tessla specifications and evaluate them on provided input streams.
-  -t, --base-time <value>  Use the given time constant (including a unit) as the reference time for time literals(only in 'interpreter' and 'compile-core'
+  -t, --base-time <value>  Use the given time constant (including a unit) as the reference time for time literals
-  -s, --stdlib <file>      Provide a standard library to use instead of the default one.(only in 'interpreter' and 'compile-core'
+  -s, --stdlib <file>      Provide a standard library to use instead of the default one.
   --no-diagnostics         Suppress error messages and warnings
   --debug                  Print stack traces for errors and provide more verbose output

-  --help                   Prints this help message and exit.
+  -h, --help               Prints this help message and exit.
   --version                Print the version and exit.
   -l, --license            Print the legal information for this software and exit.